CharlieHdzMx/CharlieHdzMx.github.io/_posts/2023-02-05-Embedded_NVM.md

    - NVM blocks can be organized into datasets, allowing developers to structure heterogeneous data for specific functionality access.

 These attributes contribute to a flexible and secure management system for NVM memory, catering to diverse application requirements.

+The NVM block can be stored in multiple locations for versatile functionality:

+1. **Primary Location (NVM):**
+   - The primary storage in the NVM provides the main repository for the NVM block.
+2. **RAM Image:**
+   - A RAM image is maintained for easy access by the application, ensuring synchronization with the primary NVM location.
+3. **ROM (Read-Only Memory):**
+   - Optionally, the NVM block can be stored in ROM, serving as a repository for default values that are exclusively accessed by the application.
+This ROM storage is particularly useful for restoring NVM blocks during system initialization.

+## NVM Block Sizes
+In practical terms, opting for large NVM blocks may not be advisable.
+For instance:

+1. **Priority Impact:**
+   - Large NVM blocks with lower priority can potentially delay the writing of higher-priority NVM blocks, leading to critical system failures.
+2. **Efficiency Concerns:**
+   - Large NVM blocks may cause inefficiencies, especially when only a few bytes within the block undergo changes.
+This results in the entire block being refreshed, impacting system performance.
+3. **Page Swap Challenges:**
+   - If pages are used to emulate EEPROM in Flash, excessively large NVM blocks can lead to frequent page swaps.
+This is akin to fitting an elephant in a small room, as it increases the frequency of page swaps, directly affecting CPU load.
+4. **Balance with Size:**
+   - On the flip side, excessively small NVM blocks may lead to an increase in NVM configuration tables, necessitating careful consideration to strike a balance.

+In summary, it's essential to find a suitable size for NVM blocks, avoiding extremes to ensure optimal system performance, efficient use of memory, and minimal impact on CPU load.

+# Functional Dynamic NVM corruption
+Functionally dynamic NVM, under the control of the application, allows anytime access.
+This type of storage is typically implemented on EEPROM, providing the application with flexibility for dynamic modifications as needed.

+Managing this type of NVM introduces several concerns, starting with a clear awareness of how NVM responds to power supply voltage fluctuations.

+Certain systems must endure temporary power outages without turning off and initiating a reset.
+During this survival period, it's crucial to promptly identify and report the outage, taking actions to prevent damage to components and possibly extending the survival time.

+Consider defining a strategy to regulate the writing of NVM blocks based on the power supply voltage.
+Establishing an "upper limit" range, for instance, 10 V, where NVM modifications are permitted can be beneficial.
+Even if your system can tolerate voltages above 6 V, restricting NVM modification at 10 V prevents corruption during rapid voltage decreases to nonfunctional levels.
+This approach provides the system with adequate time to complete NVM block writing.
+Notably, it reinforces the recommendation to avoid excessively large NVM blocks, as smaller blocks ensure more efficient writing over time.

+Another valuable approach is to notify the completion of NVM block modifications, allowing for the determination of a completed NVM update.
+Multiple protections, such as redundancy, can be in place, ensuring the hardware supplies enough energy.
+This concept, termed coherency, typically involves using CRC-16 or CRC-32 to compare the target and source data, ensuring correct transmission or storage.
+Depending on your strategy, alternatives like flags, simple checksums, or sequential numbers may be employed instead of CRCs.

+The NVM manager plays a crucial role in maintaining the microcontroller's state until NVM updating is complete.
+For instance, the NVM manager can halt the reset, verify ongoing NVM updating, then power down the microcontroller,and finally allowing the reporting the reset.

+Updating NVM with priorities is also a responsibility of the NVM manager.
+Developers should organize NVM blocks based on their importance.
+This prioritization strategy ensures the swift updating of critical NVM blocks, providing flexibility to discard less vital information.
+It's important to note that this strategy works in tandem with other established strategies for effective NVM management.